hyperkot/event/README.md

 - There are several additional features that are implemented by this library.
 All those are subject to the research which is the goal of this lib for now as described above.
 This means they all are subject to change.
-    - **once** - a well-known feature for many event-emitters, works just as expected.
+    - **once** - a well-known feature for many event-emitters.
+Works just as expected.
     - **match** - attaching a listener which is invoked only when the event is triggered with the argument deeply-equal to the valued passed to 'match' method.
 This seemed a usefull feature while working with keyboard events and more specifically - defining